As described in One Sample Hypothesis Testing, the confidence interval is given by

 Figure 3 – ANOVA for input in standard format

 To conduct the analysis, click on cell D3 (where the output will start), enter Ctrl-m and select Analysis of Variance and press the OK button.
 Next select Single Factor Anova from the dialog box that appears.
 A dialog box will then appear similar to that shown in Figure 1.
-This time enter A3:B31 in the Input Range, select Standard format as the Input Format, select the ANOVA option and click on OK.
+This time enter A3:B31 in the Input Range, select Standard format as the Input Format, deselect Columns/row headings included with data, select the ANOVA option and click on OK.
 The output appears in the rest of Figure 3.

 Note that the data analysis tool first converts the input data from standard format to the usual Excel Anova format with column headings (range D5:G13).
 Since this data is the same as that used in Example 1, the ANOVA results are the same as shown in Figure 3.